liborty/medians/README.md

 ## Introduction

-Finding medians is a common task in statistics and general data analysis.
-At least it should be common.
-Median is a more stable measure of central tendency than a mean.
+Finding medians is a common task in statistics and data analysis.
+At least it should be.
+Median is more stable measure of central tendency than mean.
 Similarly, MAD (median of absolute differences from median) is more stable measure of data spread than standard deviation.
-They are not used nearly enough, simply for historical reasons: being slower and more difficult to compute.
+Median and MAD are not used enough simply for historical reasons, i.e. being slower and more difficult to compute.
 The fast algorithms developed here present a practical remedy for this situation.

 We argued in [`rstats`](https://github.com/liborty/rstats), that using the Geometric Median is the most stable way to characterise multidimensional data.
-That leaves the one dimensional case, addressed here.
+The one dimensional case is addressed here.

 See [`tests.rs`](https://github.com/liborty/medians/blob/main/tests/tests.rs) for examples of usage.
 Their automatically generated output can also be found by clicking the 'test' icon at the top of this document and then examining the latest log.

 ## Algorithms Analysis

 Median can be found naively by sorting the list of data and then picking the midpoint.
 When using the best known sort algorithm(s), the complexity is `O(nlog(n))`.
-Faster median algorithms, with complexity `O(n)`, are based on the observation that not all data items need to be fully sorted, only partitioned and counted off.
+Faster median algorithms, with complexity `O(n)` are possible.
+They are based on the observation that not all data items need to be fully sorted, only partitioned and counted off.
 Therefore the naive median can not compete.
 It has been deleted as of version 2.0.0.

 Currently considered to be the 'state of the art' algorithm is Floyd-Rivest (1975) Median of Medians.
 This divides the data into groups of five items, finds a median of each group and then recursively finds medians of five of these medians, and so on, until only one is left.
 This is then used as a pivot for the partitioning of the original data.
-This pivot is guaranteed to produce 'pretty good' partitions.
+This pivot is guaranteed to produce 'pretty good' partitioning, though not necessarily perfect.

 However, the overall objective is not to find the optimal pivot.
-Rather, the fastest algorithm will be the one capable of eliminating the maximum number of items per unit of time.
-Therefore the expense of choosing the pivot enters into the equation.
-It is possible to allow less optimal pivots, as we do, and yet on average achieve more eliminations.
+Rather, the fastest algorithm will be the one eliminating overall the most items per unit of time.
+Therefore, the expense of choosing the pivot must be considered.
+It is possible to allow less optimal pivots, as we do here, and yet on average compute medians faster.

-Let our average ratio of items remaining after one partition be RS and Floyd-Rivest be RF.
-Where `1/2 <= RF <= RS < 1` (RF is more optimal).
-But suppose that we can do two partitions in the time it takes Floyd-Rivest to do one (because of their expensive pivot selection process).
-We then get  better performance when: `RS^2 < RF`, which is entirely possible and seems to be confirmed in practice.
+Let our average ratio of items remaining after one partitioning be RS and the Floyd-Rivest be RF.
+Where `1/2 <= RF <= RS < 1`.
+RF is more optimal, being nearer to the perfect ratio `1/2`.
+However, suppose that we can perform two partitions in the time it takes Floyd-Rivest to do one (because of their expensive pivot selection process).
+Then it is enough for better performance that `RS^2 < RF`, which is entirely possible and seems to be confirmed in practice.
 For example, RF=0.65 (nearly optimal), RS=0.8 (deeply suboptimal), yet `RS^2 < RF`.

+The core of our median algorithm is fast (in place) iterative partitioning, combined with a simple pivot selection strategy (median of a sample of three).
+This algorithm has linear complexity and performs very well.

 ## Trait Medianf64